ErpNetDocs/tech/advanced/user-calculated-attributes/operators/cast.md

 > The CAST operator is a secondary operator, used by the other operators to convert their parameters to the same type.
 The type is usually entered as a constant (CONST).

 ## Example
-The following example converts the value of the 'State' of a Sales Order, whoose type us Enum, to an integer number.
+The following example converts the value of the 'State' of a Sales Order, whoose type is Enum, to an integer number.
 Conveting to integer allows comparison between the states (lower -> higher):

 10: CONVERT ATTRIB:State CONST:System.Int32
 OUSPUT: If 'State = Released', the output will be '30'.

+> [!NOTE]
-[!NOTE] The repository of the attribute is Crm.Sales.SalesOrders
+> The repository of the attribute is Crm.Sales.SalesOrders

 #### More Examples
 [Check Whether the Releasing of the Document Is First or Not](../examples/CheckWhetherTheReleasingOfTheDocumentIsFirstOrNot.md)